Testing: Longitudinal Chromatic Aberration and focus shift

 Let’s see how this theoretical performance translates into real life results in the sharpness test based on Siemens-stars.
 Processing was done in Lightroom 10.0/CRAW 13.0 from RAW to Adobe Color profile with the built-in lens profile for Vignette Control and CA compensation applied.
 Noise-reduction is set to 0, sharpening to 50/0.5/36/10, with no extra tone, color, or saturation adjustment.
 White-balance was adjusted to a neutral white and I did some exposure compensation to make the brightness of all crops match.
 So you will not see light fall-off in the corners.

 First up is an overview of the wide-open performance at different focal lengths.
 You can jump to the detailed results at different apertures and comparisons with the alternatives by clicking on the crops of the respective focal length.

 Sony’s zoom lens looks very sharp in the center throughout the zoom-range and and has a pretty good FF-corner from 14-20mm focal length.
 The APS-C-corner is not bad but suffers from astigmatism.
 It’s actually a little disappointing compared to the very good the center and solid performance in the FF-corner.
 The lens also exhibits some field curvature.

-Following are all the details and comparisons with the Sigma 14-24mm f2.8 DG DN Art.
-I expect to add comparisons with the Sony FE 12-24mm f2.8 GM soon.
+Following are all the details and comparisons with the Sigma 14-24mm f2.8 DG DN Art and Sony FE 12-24mm f2.8 GM soon.
 So be prepared for a great amount of eye-watering details, or fast-forward to the performance at long distances.

 Performance at 12mm: